KyleProtho/AnalysisToolBox/README.md

-# SnippetsForStatistics
+# Snippets For Statistics
- A repository containing code snippets and examples featured in Snippets for Statistic on Voice.
+A repository containing code snippets for statistics, analytics, and some intelligence analysis work in R, Python, and/or Julia.